 - the Medium Mid Shot (medium length of body shown, showing head and above),

 - the Medium Long Shot (medium length of body shown, showing head to toes), and

 - the Full Long Shot (the entire length of a character’s body is shown).

 What Is a medium long shot?

 A medium long shot is a type of camera shot in which a significant amount of the subject is visible.

 In this shot, the audience can see the physical space between the character and objects around him.

-In film and television, the medium long shot is used to establish where action takes place.
+The medium long shot is used to establish where action takes place in film and television

 In a medium long shot, a person might take up anywhere from a third to two-thirds of the frame.
 This type of shot captures both movements and gestures — like walking or gesturing with hands — as well as facial expressions.

 The medium long shot is used extensively in films to show the location where the action takes place and establish the relationship between characters in a scene.